bwesterb/draft-schwabe-cfrg-kyber/draft-cfrg-schwabe-kyber.md

 # Overview

 Kyber is an IND-CCA2 secure KEM.
-It is constructed by applying a Fujisaki--Okamato style transformation on Kyber.CPAPKE, which is the underlying IND-CPA secure Public Key Encryption scheme.
+It is constructed by applying a Fujisaki--Okamato style transformation on InnerPKE, which is the underlying IND-CPA secure Public Key Encryption scheme.
-We cannot use Kyber.CPAPKE directly, as its ciphertexts are malleable.
+We cannot use InnerPKE directly, as its ciphertexts are malleable.

                        F.O. transform
-    Kyber.CPAPKE   ---------------------->   Kyber
+       InnerPKE   ---------------------->   Kyber
        IND-CPA                              IND-CCA2

-Kyber.CPAPKE is a lattice-based scheme.
+Kyber is a lattice-based scheme.
 More precisely, its security is based on the learning-with-errors problem in module lattices (MLWE).
 The underlying polynomial ring R (defined in {{S-ring}}) is chosen such that multiplication is very fast using the number theoretic transform (NTT, see {{S-NTT}}).

-A Kyber.CPAPKE private key is a vector *s* over R of length k which is _small_ in a particular way.
+An InnerPKE private key is a vector *s* over R of length k which is _small_ in a particular way.
 Here `k` is a security parameter akin to the size of a prime modulus.
 For Kyber512, which targets AES-128's security level, the value of k is 2.